Formula to Calculate Growth Rate of a Company

 NSE Inc. started a business 5 years ago and has been catching the eye in the market as one of the multi-baggers due to its impressive growth.

 Many investors are considering investing in it for long term purposes.
 Suij an equity analyst has started coverage over this stock.
 He first ran through the Gross revenue of the company and wanted to see individual growth years and compare the same with industry average in order to confirm that indeed NSE Inc. is really catching eye stock or its just fluke.

 You are required to calculate the growth rate for each year.

-We are given below the ending gross revenue as well as beginning gross revenue for each year, hence we can use the above excel formula to calculate the growth rate.
+We are given below the ending gross revenue as well as beginning gross revenue for each year, hence we can use the above excel formula to calculate the GR.

 So, the calculation of growth rate for the year 2015 can be done as follows: